- UK Government Web Archive

 Information on web archiving

-Finding pages in the Web Archive
+Finding what you need in the Web Archive

-You may be automatically redirected to the UK Government Web Archive if the page you're looking for is no longer current.
+You may be automatically redirected to the UK Government Web Archive if the web page you're looking for is no longer current.
 We've put a banner at the top of each archived page so you'll know that you are no longer in a live site.

 Access to archived web pages is free.